If you have certain conditions, your doctor may prescribe Tremfya. This drug is used in certain adults for:

 Tremfya contains the drug guselkumab, which is a biologic medication.
 A biologic is made from parts of living cells.

 Like most drugs, Tremfya may cause mild or serious side effects.
-The lists below describe some of the more common side effects that Tremfya may cause.
+The lists that follow describe some of the more common side effects that Tremfya may cause.
 These lists don’t include all the possible side effects.

 Your doctor or pharmacist can tell you more about the potential side effects of Tremfya.
 They can also suggest ways to help reduce the side effects.